spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 If you right-click in your project file hierarchy, you'll find an option `Create > Prefab`, which will create for prefab at that file location and allow you to rename it.
 This prefab is initially empty, so you can drag other prefabs or GameObjects onto it to add them to the hierarchy.

-If you are using Unity 2018 and earlier then it can often be easiest to drag prefabs into a scene to edit them - just remember to drag them to apply your change (in the Unity Inspector panel) and delete them from the scene when you are done editing!
+If you are using Unity 2018 and earlier then it can often be easiest to drag prefabs into a scene to edit them - just remember to apply your change (in the Unity Inspector panel) and delete them from the scene when you are done editing!
 In upcoming versions of Unity Engine you will be able to make use of [prefab mode](https://blogs.unity3d.com/2018/06/20/introducing-new-prefab-workflows/) for this task.<%(/Expandable)%>

 When creating entity prefabs it is usually a great idea to create a root GameObject which will contain your SpatialOS components and behaviours, with art assets added as children (which will also help with disabling inactive health packs later!).